-In [15], the total amount of work that went into the making of the complete Wikipedia is estimated to be about 100 million hours of human thought.
-This metric is interesting, and very different from the metrics we propose in this paper: the metric of [15] is based on the effect on the author (the amount of time required of the author to contribute), whereas our metrics are based on the effect on the wiki (how large the contributions are, and how long they last).
+In [16], the total amount of work that went into the making of the complete Wikipedia is estimated to be about 100 million hours of human thought.
+This metric is very different from the metrics we propose in this paper, as it is based on the effect on the author (the amount of time required of the author to contribute), rather than on the effect on the wiki (how large the contributions are, and how long they last).